How to merge Projects?

 3. Click Merge on the top.

-4. A notification will show to confirm the merging process has started.
-The time it takes to merge projects may vary based on the amount of data in each project.
+A notification will appear on the top to confirm that the merging process has started.
+The duration of the merge may vary depending on the volume of data in each Project.

 Data Affected